Teardrop Breast Implants: What to Consider?

 Proportion

-Understand your body type and shape: This will help you choose a size that is proportionate to your body frame and will enhance your natural features.
+Understand your body type and shape: This will help you choose a size that is proportionate to your body frame and will suit your natural features.

 Implant projection and width: The projection and width of the implant can also affect your final result.
-Your surgeon can help you choose an implant with the right fit for your body type and desired outcome.
+Your surgeon can assist you in recommending an implant with the most suitable fit for your body type and preferred surgical outcome.

-Choose a size proportionate to your body frame: It is important to consider different breast implant sizes and choose a size that is proportionate to your body frame to achieve a natural-looking result.
+Choose an implant size proportionate to your body frame: It is important to consider different breast implant sizes and to choose a size that is proportionate to your unique body frame.

-Don’t choose a size that is too large for your body: This can cause a less natural appearance and can also cause discomfort or other complications.
+Don’t choose an implant size that is too large for your body: This can cause breast ptosis, potential discomfort or other complications.

 Consider the shape of the implant: There are different shapes of breast implants, including teardrop and round.